|MS online | MS on-campus | admission | competencies | curriculum & prerequisites | financial information | orientation | online faculty|

-Applicants for the Master of Science in Dental Hygiene Online Program must meet the following criteria:
+Applicants for the Master of Science in Dental Hygiene On-Campus or Online Program must meet the following criteria:

-- Graduated from an accredited school or program of dental hygiene
+- Graduated from a CODA school or program of dental hygiene

 - Hold a baccalaureate degree from an accredited college or university in the United States or Canada